AtsushiSakai/PythonRobotics/docs/modules/1_introduction/1_definition_of_robotics/definition_of_robotics_main.rst

 #.
 Software & Algorithms – Allow the robot to function and make intelligent decisions (e.g., ROS, Machine learning models, Localization, Mapping, Path planning, Control).

 This project, PythonRobotics, focuses on the software and algorithms part of robotics.
+If you are interested in `Sensors` hardware, you can check :ref:`Internal Sensors for Robotics`_ or :ref:`External Sensors for Robotics`_.